kamilion/kaizen/README.md

 The RethinkDB Python driver is also required.

 This system is based on many modules.

+It comes as an example website which can be customized to your use-case.

 You might be interested in the Tickets module.